-- Unwanted software: If you’ve found a site that you think has malware, report the malicious software.
+- Malicious programs: If you've found a site that you think has malware, report the malicious software.

-- Downloads: Sometimes you download a program to let you do certain things online, but the program also contains bad software.
-Even though you can see and use the program you wanted, the other program might be running in the background.
-These additional programs can do things like add toolbars or ads to your browser.
+Sometimes you download a program you want, but the program also contains bad software.
+Even though you can see and use the program you wanted, the bad program might be running in the background.
+These programs can do things like add toolbars or ads to your browser.

-- Extensions: Safe extensions that you have on your computer are sometimes purchased by hackers.
-When they update the extension, they can install malware onto your computer.
+Safe extensions that you already have on your computer are sometimes purchased by hackers.
+When you update the extension, they can install malware onto your computer.

 To prevent this, always read through the update notification carefully.